Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the elements in the recruitment procedure that allow the provider to assess commitment and capacity to serve the target clients.
+• Elements in the recruitment procedure that assess commitment and capacity to serve the target clients.

 Field examples / Guidance for implementation